jvillste/zettelkasten/dabric file headers.md

-x Dabric file has a header that consists of
+Dabric file has a header that consists of
 - UTF-8 string "DABRIC" as a file signature
 - file format version as a VLQ
 - byte size prefixed sequence of 128 bit (16 byte) stream ids.
 Their position in the sequence are used in the entity ids later in the file.
 See [[byte size prefixed values]]